This document was produced jointly with the UNO Strategic Technology Planning and

 Type of cost sharing: Cash

-Required Approvals: Vice President, Research and Sponsored Programs
+Required Approvals: Head of Research and Sponsored Programs

 3. University Computing & Communications Funds (UCC) for Capital Developments